Consumers play an important role in helping to prevent infections. After all, infection prevention is everyone’s business.

 Top 10 ways to prevent infection in the New Year

-The idea of a new year represents a fresh start and an opportunity to make resolutions to achieve specific goals.
-What about setting some New Year’s resolutions to prevent infections before they ever happen to you?
-Beyond the obvious—steering clear of runny noses and hacking coughs—the Association for Professionals in Infection Control and Epidemiology (APIC) presents some other practical ways of staying infection-free.
+The beginning of a new year represents a fresh start and an opportunity to make resolutions to achieve specific goals.
+What about setting some New Year’s resolutions to prevent infections before they happen to you?
+Beyond the obvious—steering clear of runny noses and hacking coughs—APIC presents some other practical ways of staying infection-free.

 Antibiotics – Preserving them for the future